Dorothee Bär: State Secretary for Transport and Digital Infrastructure, 2014–2018

 In the coalition talks following the 2013 federal elections, Bär led the working group on digital policy; her co-chair was Brigitte Zypries of the SPD.
 In the third government under Chancellor Angela Merkel, she served as Parliamentary State Secretary in the Federal Ministry of Transport and Digital Infrastructure under the leadership of Minister Alexander Dobrindt.
 In this capacity, she was also the government’s Coordinator for Freight Transport and Logistics.

 State Minister for Digitization, 2018–2021

 In the negotiations to form a fourth cabinet under Merkel following the 2017 federal elections, Bär again led the working group on digital policy, this time alongside Helge Braun and Lars Klingbeil.
 Following the formation of the new government, she was appointed to the newly established post of State Minister for Digitization at the Federal Chancellery.
-Together with investor Frank Thelen she also been co-chaired the German Innovation Council at the Federal Chancellery.
+Together with investor Frank Thelen she also co-chaired the German Innovation Council at the Federal Chancellery.

 Ahead of the 2021 elections, CDU chairman Armin Laschet included Bär in his eight-member shadow cabinet for the Christian Democrats’ campaign; she was the only CSU politician selected for this role.

+Deputy Chair of the CDU/CSU Group, 2021–2025

+From 2021 to 2025, Bär served as one her parliamentary group's deputy chairs, under the leadership of successive chairs Ralph Brinkhaus (2021–2022) and Friedrich Merz (2022–2025).
+In this capacity, she oversaw the group’s legislative activities on families and cultural affairs.

+In the negotiations to form a Grand Coalition of the Christian Democrats and the SPD following the 2025 German elections, Bär was part of the CDU/CSU steering group under the leadership of Friedrich Merz.

+Minister for Research, Technology and Space, 2025–present

+Since May 6, 2025, Bär has been serving as the Federal Minister of Research, Technology and Space in the government of Chancellor Friedrich Merz.